Privacy notice - IOP Teacher Training Scholarships

 We or DfE may need to keep your personal information indefinitely for research and statistical purposes.
 We or DfE will put in place necessary measures to safeguard this information.

-The data you provide will not be transferred outside the European Economic Area for purposes of administering the scholarship scheme.
+The data you provide will not be transferred outside the United Kingdom or the European Economic Area for purposes of administering the scholarship scheme.

 Find out about potential international transfers which relate to the administration of your IOP membership.